-With hot weather forecast across Britain this weekend, we’re working hard to prepare the tracks for the added strain of higher temperatures.
+With hot weather forecast across Britain, we’re working hard to prepare the tracks for the added strain of higher temperatures.

 Here’s how we do it:

 - We work closely with specialist weather forecasters and local weather stations to make plans and take action so rails are less likely to buckle.

 - We have installed mini weather stations and thousands of track-side probes to monitor local conditions.